 The battle to contain the contamination and avert a greater catastrophe ultimately involved over 500,000 workers and cost an estimated 18 billion rubles.
 During the accident itself, 31 people died, and long-term effects such as cancers are still being investigated.

 But Russian “liquidators” of Chernobyl did not receive a grateful tribute for their heroism.

-Chernobyl Liquidators received very little gratitude in totalitarian state that was USSR, and its descendant states.
+Chernobyl Liquidators received very little gratitude in a totalitarian state that was USSR and its descendant states.
 Many of liquidators died.
 The rest keep suffering strange illnesses and current governments and international organizations rarely recognize the link between those illnesses and Chernobyl radiation exposure.
 97% of liquidators are men, 3% are women.
-Out of approximately 700,000 liquidators only 284,000 have records in USSR National Register, have official records of radiation dose that they received.
-Most of liquidators came from Ukraine and Russia.
-About 50% of liquidators (48%) entered Chernobyl zone in 1986.
-At this time majority of liquidators are between 50 and 60 years old.
+Out of approximately 700,000 liquidators, only 284,000 have records in USSR National Register, have official records of radiation dose that they received.
+Most of the liquidators came from Ukraine and Russia.
+About 50% of liquidators (48%) entered the Chernobyl zone in 1986.
+At this time the majority of liquidators are between 50 and 60 years old.

 Lieutenant Vladimir Pavlovich Pravik, born on the 13th of June in 1962, doesn’t seem to leave my thoughts.
 Of all the people who died when trying to save the world from what might have become its perhaps largest disaster ever, the memory of firefighters’ captain Pravik, or rather the impression of someone I never met, stays with me.